A Beginner’s Guide to Exposing a Screen

 2. Coat the Screen with Emulsion

-3. Position Your Design Transparency
+3. Place Your Design Transparency

 4. Expose the Screen